 Quality of life: During the initial six-month period, when demand was highest, period participants also reported having a better quality of life, such as being less stressed, and having more time for family.
 These effects diminished over time as demand for the service decreased.

 Price, sales, and profits: Firms offered Agruppa lowered purchase prices for the five main vegetables sold by 6 to 8 percent.
-Cost savings on those products were not completely transferred into consumer prices, resulting in profit margins 3–5 percent higher than firms not offered the service.
+Cost savings on those products were not completely transferred into consumer prices, resulting in profit margins 3–5 percentage points higher than firms not offered the service.
 Uninterested firms operating in the same blocks as firms served by Agruppa also reduced their prices for these core products.
 However, those offered Agruppa services also cut back on sales of other products (since they were going to the market less), and their total firm sales fell by 9 percent.
 Sales and profits for firms offered the service had decreased on average at the end of the evaluation period.

 Overall, the results highlight the potential for new technologies to solve firm coordination problems, offer a window into the nature of competition among small retailers, and point to the challenge of achieving economies of scale for microentrepreneurs who sell multiple different products.